anitvam/experiment-2025-acsos-ship-clustered-comm/README.md

-Follow the instructions for reproducing the entire experiment natively, but instead of running `runAllBatch`, run `runEXPERIMENTGraphics`, replacing `EXPERIMENT` with the name of the experiment you want to run (namely, with the name of the YAML simulation file).
+Follow the instructions for reproducing the entire experiment natively, but instead of running `runAllBatch`, run `runEXPERIMENTGraphics`, replacing `EXPERIMENT` with the name of the experiment you want to run (namely, with the name of the YAML simulation file, that can be found under `src/main/yaml` folder).

 If in doubt, run `./gradlew tasks` to see the list of available tasks.